/**

 The following attributes are supported by Application Load * Balancers and Network Load Balancers:

 * load balancing is enabled.
-The value is true
+The value is true, false or

 * The minimum number of targets that must be healthy.
 If the number of healthy